SpecFlowOSS/SpecFlowWiki/Value-Retriever-(for-Tables).md

     }
 ```

-Simple example how to process the human readable color 'red' to the Hex value
+Simple example how to process the human readable color 'red' to the Hex value:

 ```gherkin
 | First Name | ShirtColor |
 | Scott      | Red        |
 ```
-The table will be processed, and the following code can be used to capture the table translation and customize it
+The table will be processed, and the following code can be used to capture the table translation and customize it:
 ```c#
 public class ShirtColorValueRetriever : IValueRetriever
     {